maggiethingie/local-voice/README.md

 - Usage

 ## Description
-- Local Voice is a location-based web app that connects users with issues in their area and connects them with representatives who can make a change.
+- Local Voice is a location-based web app that connects users with concerns and issues in their neighborhood and connects them with representatives who can make a change.
 - The app displays local issues using both a map and feed view and allows users to view discussions around issues and comment.

 ## Installation